wip/app/README.md

 The above configuration looks first for :no_entry: in the pull request title and assigned label names.
 After that it looks for `fixup!` and `squash!` in the commit subjects.

 **A Note About Term Matching:**
 Terms which contain only non-word characters as defined by JS RegExp [^A-Za-z0-9_] are matched regardless of word boundaries.
-Any other terms (which may contain a mix of word and non-word characters will only match when surronded by start/end OR non-word characters.
+Any other terms (which may contain a mix of word and non-word characters will only match when surrounded by start/end OR non-word characters.

 ## About WIP